kevinleedrum/mds/vuepress/components/menus.md

 ## Menus & Menu Items

-Menus appear by clicking an "anchor" element and may include sub-menus and checkboxes for multiple selection.
+Menus appear by clicking an "anchor" element and may include submenus and checkboxes for multiple selection.
 Also see [Dropdown Menus](/components/dropdowns.html#dropdown-menus), which use the Menu component internally to allow for a single selection.

 By setting the Menu's `anchorEl` prop to a clickable element, the menu will open whenever that element is clicked.
 By default, the menu will open below the element, aligned to the left edge.
 The default placement can be changed via the `placement` prop.
 If the default placement does not have available space for the menu, then the placement will be changed automatically.

-To nest a Menu inside a Menu Item, add `slot="subMenu"` to the child Menu component.
+To nest a Menu inside a Menu Item, add `slot="submenu"` to the child Menu component.
 To add a divider between items, use a traditional `hr` element.

 <!-- #region menus -->
 <section class="mds">